SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at Long Island University Brooklyn Richard L. Conolly College of Liberal Arts & Science discussed scenarios like sharing personal tragedies in applications, describing patient interactions, and analyzing factors contributing to revictimization.
-These inquiries hint at a focus on personal experiences, critical thinking skills, and understanding complex social issues, possibly indicating an MMI format with potential nondisclosure agreements in place.
+Students said most interesting question asked at Long Island University Brooklyn Richard L. Conolly College of Liberal Arts & Science discussed scenarios like sharing personal tragedies in applications, describing patient interactions, and analyzing factors contributing to revictimization in specific populations.
+These responses suggest a focus on personal experiences, case studies, and critical thinking in the interview process.

 What was the most difficult question?

-Students said most difficult question asked at Long Island University Brooklyn Richard L. Conolly College of Liberal Arts & Science was not specifically mentioned as participants found the interview to be easy, conversational, and enjoyable.
+Students said most difficult question asked at Long Island University Brooklyn Richard L. Conolly College of Liberal Arts & Science was not applicable as their interviews were easy, conversational, and enjoyable with no difficult questions asked.

 How long was the interview?